JuliaIDE/Juno-LT/README.md

 Please see [the wiki](https://github.com/one-more-minute/Jupiter-LT/wiki) for installation instructions and documentation.

 Note that Juno is halfway through a rename, and used to be called "Jupiter".
-Sorry for any confusion this causes.
+In general the naming issue is a mess at the moment, so sorry for any confusion this causes.

 ![Screenshot](screenshot.png)